LCX-AG/LCX-Smart-Contract/docs/DOCUMENTATION.md

 -   The contract deployment architecture is based on the **Transparent Upgradeable Proxy** pattern with a ProxyAdmin contract.
 Details can be found in OpenZeppelin docs.
 -   The only difference here with **ProxyAdmin** is that it inherits **Ownable2Step** instead of Ownable as provided in the OpenZeppelin codebase.
--   A single `owner` account is used as the initial owner of both: the ERC-20 implementation contract (LCXTokenUpgradeable) as well as the ProxyAdmin.
+-   A single `owner` account is used as the initial owner of both: the ERC-20 implementation contract (LCX) as well as the ProxyAdmin.
 -   Deployment and upgrade demo can be found in `test/LCXToken.test.ts`: `describe("Deployment and upgrade")`

 ### Implementation Contract Logic